leomao1979/Udacity-CarND-Behavioral-Cloning-P3/README.md

 ![Flipped Center Driving][flipped_center_driving]

-I finally randomly shuffled the data set and put 20% of the data into a validation set (model.py line 140).
+I randomly shuffled the data set and put 20% of the data into a validation set (model.py line 140).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by the mean squared error on validation set.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.